KevinColemanInc/whois-scraper/README.md

 ## Run `app.rb`

+This parses the verisign file and writes a unique list of domain names to `domains.txt`.
+This can take a while, so if the process is interrupted, you can safely restart it without needing to remove `domains.txt`.
+The nameserver information is disregarded for now and will be recaptured with the whois data.

-This parses the verisign file and use a thread pool to fetch the whois information from each domain.
+Once `domains.txt` has been generated from the zone file, it uses a thread pool to start fetching the whois data for each domain.
 The whois information is stored in `./out` with each domain getting its own file.
 After it has fetched all of the who is information, it copys the JSON data to a single CSV file.

 The JSON file has the following keys: